Azure-Samples/cognitive-services-speech-sdk/public_samples/quickstart/csharp-xamarin/README.md

   * helloworld.Android - project which contains Android specific customizations
   * helloworld.iOS - project which contains iOS specific customizations
   * helloworld.UWP - project which contains UWP specific customizations
-* For each project, ensure the project references or dependencies contain reference to Microsoft.CognitiveServices.Speech nuget package.
+* For each project, ensure the project references or dependencies contain reference to `Microsoft.CognitiveServices.Speech` nuget package.
 In case it is not referenced, then go to under `Tools -> Nuget Package Manager -> Manage Nuget Packages For Solution` and install the latest version of Speech SDK for each project.
+  > Note: `Microsoft.CognitiveServices.Speech` nuget package contains bitcode disabled iOS binary.
+If you need bitcode enabled iOS binary then use `Microsoft.CognitiveServices.Speech.Xamarin.iOS` nuget for the iOS project.
 * Edit the `MainPage.xaml.cs` source under the main helloworld project:
   * Replace the string `YourSubscriptionKey` with your own subscription key.
   * Replace the string `YourServiceRegion` with the service region of your subscription.